TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/31 - Obadiah/Obadiah 1/Obadiah 1.13.md

 ---

-Enter not into the gate of my people in the day of their calamity; yea, look not thou on their affliction in the day of their calamity, neither lay ye [hands] on their substance in the day of their calamity.
+Don't enter into the gate of my people in the day of their calamity.
+Don't look down on their affliction in the day of their calamity, neither seize their wealth on the day of their calamity.